 Veterans and disabled veterans are strongly encouraged to apply.

-Per State Law and Clackamas County Policy, you CANNOT be a Deputy Sheriff in Clackamas County, Oregon if:
+You CANNOT be a Deputy Sheriff in Clackamas County if:

 - You cannot obtain valid driving privileges in Oregon.